bb-froggy/realmjoin-docs/docs/policies.md

   * "RequireSecurityFeatures":
     * "WinVersion": "Win7",
-    * "BitlockerEnabled": null,
+    * "BitLockerEnabled": null,
-         *If set to "true", Bitlocker will be enforced if the device has a TPM.*
+         *If set to "true", BitLocker will be enforced if the device has a TPM.*
-         *The following key value is changed to allow Bitlocker force: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\BitLocker; Value: PreventDeviceEncryption set to null/false*
+         *The following key value is changed to allow BitLocker force: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\BitLocker; Value: PreventDeviceEncryption set to null/false*
-         *The Bitlocker key is synced to AAD if the client is AAD joined, otherwise, no backup will be made.*
+         *The BitLocker key is synced to AAD if the client is AAD joined, otherwise, no backup will be made.*
     * "FirewallEnabled": true,
     * "AvEnabled": null,
     * "EnvironmentCheck": null